Recap: Danny Rowe's late penalty against Dagenham and Redbridge keeps Chesterfield's play-off hopes alive

 What a chance!

-Great hold-up play by Rowe who then finds Mandeville, he plays Taylor in on gola but he blazes over the bar.
+Great hold-up play by Rowe who then finds Mandeville, he plays Taylor in on goal but he blazes over the bar.
 Head in hands moment.
 69 played, 1-1.

 Second Town sub - 66 mins